Company strengthens its position in Canada’s top shale plays while finalizing Uinta sale and planning Mid-Con divestiture.

 Figure 3.
 Dashboard from TGS Well Data Analytics highlighting Ovintiv assets across the Permian and Anadarko basins.

-Ovintiv’s expanding footprint within these high-value regions, combined with its disciplined approach to divesting non-core assets like Uinta and Mid-Con, reflects a clear strategic pivot toward premium-return, long-life inventory.
-With integrated data from TGS Well Data Analytics, operators can benchmark well performance, forecast production trends, and identify high-return opportunities across Canada’s leading unconventional plays.
+Ovintiv’s expanding footprint in high-value regions, combined with disciplined divestitures like Uinta and Mid-Con, reflects a strategic pivot toward premium-return, long-life inventory.
+TGS Well Data Analytics enables operators to benchmark well performance, forecast production trends, and identify high-return opportunities across Canada’s leading unconventional plays, providing actionable insights that directly inform development strategy.

 For more information about TGS Well Data Analytics or to schedule a demo, please contact us at WDPSales@tgs.com.